shemla/clearly_confused/README.md

 ## Sorting
 Notice than the confusion matrix is sorted by default based on the amount of items for each label.
-If you'd like to have the items sort by label value (in ordinal labels for instance, or sorted alphabetically by categories), set 'sort_by_label' to be True.
+If you'd like to have the items sorted alphabetically or ordinally, set 'alphabetical_sort' to be True.

 ```python
 plot_cm(df_categorical,'Label','Prediction', alphabetical_sort=True)